mrafee113/dotxt/dev.md

 ## variable syntax
 - tokens are seperated by spaces; and no escaping is allowed!!
 - only the starting character makes a token special. so `#hint1#hint2` is a `hint1#hint2` # hint.
-- priority must be enclosed in parentheses at the beginning of the line otherwise it's just part of the text. this is backwards compatible with todotxt;apart from the length.
+- priority must be enclosed in parentheses at the beginning of the line otherwise it's just part of the text. this is backwards compatible with dotxt;apart from the length.
 - for parenting and subtasking, the parent must posess the $id variable and the child must point to the parent using the $P variable.
 - absolute-datetime: %Y-%m-%dT%H-%M[-%S]
 - duration: [variable=$due?5-min-prior;][-+=+][%Yy][%mm][%dd][%Hh][%MM][%SS]